khan0617/GPU-Accelerated-KNN/README.md

 # GPU-Accelerated-KNN
-Implemention of the KNearestNeighbors algorithm, accelerated with CUDA C++ and in Python with Numba.
+Implemention of the KNearestNeighbors algorithm, accelerated by over **450x** with CUDA C++ and **40x** in Python with Numba.
 The CUDA implementation parallelizes the sorting of distances using [Bitonic Sort (GPU Gems 2 section 46.4.1)](https://developer.nvidia.com/gpugems/gpugems2/part-vi-simulation-and-numerical-algorithms/chapter-46-improved-gpu-sorting)

+This project is used to accelerate computation for another project: https://github.com/khan0617/Music-Recommender.

 ## Performance Improvements
 insert a plot showing speedups here